sebastianluszczek/MachineLearningGeophysicalData/README.md

 # MachineLearningGeophysicalData
-I have geophysical data i've worked with during my masther thesis project.
+I have geophysical data i've worked with during my master thesis project.
 I Try to model missing data using Machine Learning methods, leater i will try to classyfy data to.